-This entry was posted on January 4, 2016 by heurist.
+This entry was posted on Jan 4, 2016 by Heurist.
 It was filed under Big Data, BigData, Consciousness, Fields, Holons, Holors, Knowledge, Knowledge Representation, Language, Learning, Linguistics, Mathesis Universalis, Semantics, Wisdom and was tagged with insight, knowledge, learning, Mathesis Universalis, Metaphysics, understanding, wisdom.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.